tosifAN/AI-Rate-My-Professor/README.md

 git push

 Submit a Pull Request: Open a pull request to the main repository.
-Please include a the issue code in description.
+Please include the issue code in description.